evfredericksen/pynacea/readme.md

 Grammars allow you to write callback functions in your host operating system.
 They reside in the grammars directory of your pynhost installation.
 These functions will be called when your voice input matches a particular rule that you have created.
+Check out pynhost/grammars/sample1.py and
-Check out pynhost/grammars/sample.py for documentation and examples.
+pynhost/grammars/sample2.py in your Python installation for documentation and examples.